syedhassaanahmed/syedhassaanahmed/README.md

 - [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it)
 - Code is a liability, not an asset.
-- Always keep learning.
-Teach yourself multiple ways of solving the same problem.
+- Teach yourself multiple ways of solving the same problem.
 - The term *best practices* is relative.
 Best practices constantly evolve over time.
 Brace yourself to unlearn and re-learn.
 - People over processes.
 - Judge people on their contributions, not on how confident they seem.